emilkolvigraun/esp32.env.windows/README.md

 boot.py     main.py     external_temp.py
 ```

+## Logging

+There is a serial logger located in the `/logs/` folder.
+It reads 4 bytes from the serial line at a time.
+Adjust this, if you are transmitting larger messages.
+Furthermore, there is a simple `aiohttp` server location in the same folder.
+The server uses two routes, `/store/local/` and `/store/public` to store data sent from local area network or www.
+It must be adjusted to your requirements.

 ## Further

 * *Note*: boot.py must be left empty, however, added to upload (e.g declared inside "temperature_project.txt") as first item.